Why is portion control so important on the Low FODMAP diet?

 How do you use the traffic light system in the Monash University app?

 The Monash University app organises foods by a traffic light system, based on the FODMAP levels for a typical serving size of that food per meal (Muir, 2015).
 Green is low FODMAP, orange is moderate FODMAP, and red is high FODMAP (Muir, 2015).
 You need to click on each food in the app to find out what the recommended serving size is.
 Make sure you read the notes under the suggested serving size, as some low FODMAP foods become high FODMAP if you go over the recommended portion (Muir, 2015).
 It is also important to explore red rated foods as some of them do have a smaller low FODMAP serving size (Muir, 2015).

-Broccoli is considered low FODMAP at a ½ cup (1.66oz or 47g) serving size.
-However the app notes tell us that 1 cup is considered high FODMAP (Monash University App, 2014).
+Broccoli is considered low FODMAP at ½ cup to 1 cup serves depending on which part of the broccoli you are eating.
+However notes in the app tell us that larger serves can become high FODMAP (Monash University App, 2017).

 While in the elimination phase of the diet, it is recommended that you avoid red rated serving sizes, limit orange rated serves, and focus on eating mainly green rated serving sizes and foods (Muir, 2015).

 How many different low FODMAP foods can you have in each meal?

 The low FODMAP recommended serving sizes have been developed based on typical serving sizes of that particular food per meal (Muir, 2015).
 This means you can eat a number of different green rated foods per meal, just make sure you stick to the recommended serving sizes (Muir, 2015).
 So if you are feeling hungry, add another green rated vegetable to your meal.
 I recommend weighing your low FODMAP vegetables and fruit before cooking, to make sure you are staying within the recommended serving sizes.